Classes

 Life-long Access to Previous Class Recordings

-I have started making my Monday classes available as recordings after the live class, so you can practise them any time you like, as often as you like.
+All my Monday classes are made available as recordings after the live class, so you can practise them any time you like, as often as you like.
 Each class has a unique reference number and title and costs £5 to purchase.
 To purchase a class please first pay the appropriate amount into my account then get in touch with me by email (beckymay283@gmail.com) with the title and/or number of the class(es) you wish to receive, and I will send you the link to the recording(s).

 Available classes (keep checking as I’ll add more as I record them):